 - Review recent cybersecurity literature and industry publications to evaluate cybersecurity theories and best practices.

 - Research cybersecurity topics and analyze data using statistical principles.

 - Apply appropriate theories within cybersecurity science to evaluate and mitigate risk.

 Students graduating from the master's program can be prepared to take on senior roles within cybersecurity.
 Some cybersecurity management and senior-level roles require applicants to have at least a master's degree in order to apply.
-Students also have the opportunity to learn from fellow students and make valuable networking connections that can lead career possibilities.
+Students also have the opportunity to learn from fellow students and make valuable networking connections that can lead to career possibilities.

 Earn a Cybersecurity Degree With Purdue Global

-If working in cybersecurity interests you, or you want to grow your IT career by earning a higher degree, Purdue University Global offers flexible online programs in IT and cybersecurity.
+If working in cybersecurity interests you, or you want to grow your IT career by earning a higher degree, Purdue Global offers flexible online programs in IT and cybersecurity.
 You can study on your own time, on any connected device, and continue to work while you go to school.
 Request more information today.